 IRIs are meant to replace URIs in identifying resources for protocols, formats, and software components that use a UCS-based character repertoire.

-URL is a URI, abstractly speaking, but not every URI is a URL.
-This is because there is another subcategory
+URI, abstractly speaking, but not every URI is a URL.
+This is because there is another subcategory of URIs, uniform

-of URIs, uniform resource names (URNs), which name resources but do not specify how to locate them.
+resource names (URNs), which name resources but do not specify how to locate them.
+The

 isbn URIs shown above are examples of URNs.